 To an extent, emotional responses are also learned.
 They are under the power of subconscious mind whether you react with tears, laughter, anger or fear.
 It takes you through a whole range of emotions and feelings based on your thoughts and what is triggering you in the moment.

 As part of the unconscious mind, the amygdala is in charge of processing emotionally charged experiences and where and how to store them as memories.

-Much to the bane of pharmaceutical researchers, the power of subconscious mind to heal the body spontaneously has been proven over and over in clinical studies, even with seemingly incurable conditions.
+Much to the bane of pharmaceutical researchers, the power of subconscious mind to spontaneously heal an illness or injury has been proven over and over in clinical studies, even with seemingly incurable conditions.

 Of the three levels of mind, learning to use subconscious mind power techniques such as visualization, affirmations, and hypnosis shows great promise in promoting physical and mental healing, manifesting, and transforming our lives.